 *NOTE: Some employers choose further specialist training to be delivered in addition to the Apprenticeship Standard.
 These additional elements cannot be funded through your Digital Apprenticeship Service Account.

 What does the 95% contribution pay for?

+Non-levy paying employers share the cost of training and assessing their apprentices with the government.
+This is called ‘co-investment’.
 Co-investment covers the paying for Apprenticeship training and assessment up to the funding band maximum.
-If the cost of training and assessment go over the funding band maximum, you will need to pay the difference with other funds from your own budget.
+If the cost of training and assessment goes over the funding band maximum, you will need to pay the difference with other funds from your own budget.